aimat-lab/opXRD-paper/README.md

 ## Related resources

-+ [This LaTeX template](https://github.com/pmichaillat/latex-presentation) produces minimalist academic presentations following the same principles, and with a similar general appearance, as this paper template.
++ [This LaTeX template](https://github.com/pmichaillat/latex-presentation) produces  academic presentations following the same principles, and with a similar appearance, as this paper template.
-+ [This LaTeX style file](https://github.com/pmichaillat/latex-math) contains commands to easily typeset mathematical expressions.
-It can be used in combination with this paper template to make it easier to type and read math.
++ [This LaTeX style file](https://github.com/pmichaillat/latex-math) contains commands to typeset mathematical expressions easily.
+It can be used in combination with this paper template.

 ## License